pactflow/docs.pactflow.io/website/docs/docs/tutorials.md

 ### What You'll Learn

-1. How to create and apply a template file to generate Pact tests
+* How to create and apply a template file to generate Pact tests.
-2. How templates help align generated tests with your existing test suite
+* How templates help align generated tests with your existing test suite.
-3. How to improve test output—such as adding edge case coverage—by refining your prompts
+* How to improve test output—such as adding edge case coverage—by refining your prompts.

 ### Tutorial